This ancient house overlooks Gloucester Harbor and is across the boulevard from the famous statue, "The Man at the Wheel".

 In the 1950's it was the home of Rita Dunphy and her daughter Suzanne Silveira, from whom we (Paul Jensen and Donald Roby) bought the house in 1994.

 After extensive renovation while continuing use of the house as a multi-family dwelling, we opened The Inn at Babson Court in July 1999, converting two apartments to three suites of guest rooms.
-Our original intent was to convert other space still being rented as apartment to additional suites but that hasn't happened yet.
-We'll see!
+In the time since, it's had several more arrangements, and we currently have two suites.